apple-fritter/doppelganger/README.md

 ```

 ## Considerations
-### When working with the provided script, there are several important considerations to keep in mind.
+When working with this script bundle, there are several important considerations to keep in mind.

-#### Philosophy of use
+### Philosophy of use
 It's important to note that the script attempts to mimic the format and details of a standard mIRC version response.
-However, the response may not precisely match the exact details of a real mIRC installation.
-Adjustments may be needed to fine-tune the response to better match the expected appearance of an mIRC client, or to better match the user's intended use cases.
+- The response may not precisely match the exact details of a real mIRC installation.
+- Adjustments may be needed to fine-tune the response to better match the expected appearance of an mIRC client, or to better match the user's intended use cases.

 ### Foster a positive and inclusive environment
-Ensure that your usage of the script aligns with the hosting IRC platform's guidelines, respects the rights and dignity of other users, and creates a positive and respectful experience for everyone involved.
+#### Ensure that your usage of the script aligns with the hosting IRC platform's guidelines
+- Familiarize yourself with the rules and policies set forth by the platform regarding script usage, automation, and acceptable behavior.
+- Comply with the ToS and respect any limitations or restrictions imposed by the platform.
+- Creates a positive and respectful experience for everyone involved.

-#### Treat all users with dignity and respect
+#### Respect the rights and dignity of other users and their preferences
+> It's essential to consider the rights and dignity of other users.
-##### Maintain a polite and courteous demeanor in all interactions.
+- Maintain a polite and courteous demeanor in all interactions.
-Avoid engaging in inappropriate or offensive behavior, including derogatory language, harassment, or personal attacks.
+  - Avoid engaging in inappropriate or offensive behavior:

-##### Respect individual user preferences
+    - derogatory language
+    - harassment
+    - personal attacks.
-It's essential to consider the rights and dignity of other users.
-Obtain user consent before interacting with them or sending responses.
-Be respectful of other users' privacy and do not invade their personal space without their explicit permission.
+- Obtain user consent before interacting with them or sending responses.
+  - Be respectful of other users' privacy
+  - Do not invade their personal space without their explicit permission.

-##### Respecting the hosting IRC platform
+### Respect the host platform

-Familiarize yourself with the rules and policies set forth by the platform regarding script usage, automation, and acceptable behavior.
-Comply with the ToS and respect any limitations or restrictions imposed by the platform.

 Avoid interfering with the normal flow of conversation in the IRC channel.
 Your script should respond to CTCP requests without causing disruptions or inconveniencing other users.
 Implement mechanisms to prevent spamming or flooding the channel with unnecessary messages.
 It is therefore crucial to handle errors gracefully to prevent unintended behavior or disruptions.
 Implement error handling mechanisms to ensure the script fails gracefully and does not cause instability or interfere with the IRC platform or other users' experiences.

-#### Ensure compatibility
+### Ensure compatibility
 Remember that the script aims to be agnostic to the actual host platform.
 While it provides a consistent response format, certain platform-specific functionalities may not be available or accurate on all platforms.
 Keep in mind the potential variations in behavior across different operating systems.

 The script relies on the xchat library, which is specific to the XChat IRC client.